burningdevil/test/tests/acceptance/docs/setup-and-run.md

 ### For Mac:
 - Install the native OS X binary [AppiumForMac](https://github.com/appium/appium-for-mac/releases/tag/v0.3.0)
 - Follow the [installation instruction](https://github.com/appium/appium-for-mac#109-1010-1011-1012) to enable AppiumForMac to use the Accessibility API of Mac OS X
-- Install Workstation Mac with CEF (Currently the CEF version has not been merged yet, please download the dev build from [oneDrive](https://microstrategy-my.sharepoint.com/:u:/p/qfan/EUTa_jGDmLhNrfZ-9C_aSQABBugwObi_W3M2YQkWahnz4A))
+- Enable Workstation Mac Developer Mode and make sure it's using the CEF Plugin mode following the [instructions] (https://microstrategy.atlassian.net/wiki/spaces/TTWF/pages/798299500/How+to+prepare+Workstation+Mac+for+CEF+Plugin+Test)

 ## Install
 Clone this repository.
 Then go to